-Yes; you should have received a wrist splint to use after your injection when you were seen by the therapy team for your preoperative assessment and testing, and have been told how to use it and when.
+Yes.
+You should have received a wrist splint to use after your injection when you were seen by the physiotherapy team for completion of your questionnaires and have been told how to use it and when.

 How can I sleep?